Jan van Riebeeck

-Johan Anthoniszoon "Jan" van Riebeeck (21 April 1619 – 18 January 1677) was a Dutch navigator and colonial administrator of the Dutch East India Company.
+Johan Anthoniszoon van Riebeeck (21 April 1619 – 18 January 1677) was a Dutch navigator, ambassador and colonial administrator of the Dutch East India Company.

 Life

 Early life

-Jan van Riebeeck was born in Culemborg, as the son of a surgeon.
-He grew up in Schiedam, where he married 19-year-old Maria de la Queillerie on 28 March 1649.
+Jan van Riebeeck was born in Culemborg on 21 April 1619, the son of a surgeon.
+He grew up in Schiedam, where he married a 19-year-old Maria de la Queillerie on 28 March 1649.
 She died in Malacca, now part of Malaysia, on 2 November 1664, at the age of 35.
 The couple had eight or nine children, most of whom did not survive infancy.
 Their son Abraham van Riebeeck, born at the Cape, later became Governor-General of the Dutch East Indies.

-Employment in the VOC
+Employment in the voc

 Joining the Vereenigde Oost-Indische Compagnie (VOC) (Dutch East India Company) in 1639, he served in a number of posts, including that of an assistant surgeon in the Batavia in the East Indies.

 He was head of the VOC trading post in Tonkin, Indochina.
 After being dismissed from that position in 1645 due to conducting trade for his own personal account, he began to advocate a refreshment station in the Cape of Good Hope after staying 18 days there during his return voyage.
 Two years later, support increased after a marooned VOC ship was able to survive in a temporary fortress.
 The Heeren XVII requested a report from Leendert Jansz and Mathys Proot, which recommended a Dutch presence.

 In 1643, van Riebeeck travelled with Jan van Elseracq to the VOC outpost at Dejima in Japan.
 Seven years later in 1650, he proposed selling hides of South African wild animals to Japan.

 Van Riebeeck was requested by the Dutch East India Company to undertake the command of the initial Dutch settlement in the future South Africa and departed from Texel on 24 December 1651.
 He landed two ships (The Drommedaris and Goede Hoope) in Table Bay, at the future Cape Town site on 6 April 1652, and a third ship, the Reijger, on 7 April 1652.
 He was accompanied by 82 men and 8 women, including his wife Maria.
 The fleet originally included five ships, but the Walvis and the Oliphant arrived late, having had 130 burials at sea.

-Van Riebeeck commenced immediately to fortify the settlement as a way station for the VOC trade route between the Netherlands and the East Indies.
+Van Riebeeck immediately commenced fortifying a settlement as a way station for the VOC trade route between the Netherlands and the East Indies.
 The primary purpose of this way station was to provide fresh provisions for the VOC fleets sailing between the Dutch Republic and Batavia, as deaths en route were very high.